brennick/dijkstras-network-simulation/README.md

 Dijkstras-Network-Simulation
 =============================

-A simulation involving Dijkstra's alogorithm for path-finding and sending packets or messages over a network.
+A C++ simulation involving Dijkstra's alogorithm for path-finding and sending packets or messages over a network.

 Building
 ========